Mogao Caves — Exceptional Buddhist Art Wonders on Silk Road

-Wang Yuanlu used all the sold money to fix and rebuild the grottoes, and later was widely criticized for being a traitor who caused huge loss to national treasures.
+Wang Yuanlu used all the sold money to fix and rebuild the grottoes and later was widely criticized for being a traitor who caused huge losses to national treasures.

-After having realized the enormous values of the scrolls and relics that he sold out, he got depressed, lost sanity in some gossips, and passed away in 1931.
+After having realized the enormous values of the scrolls and relics that he sold out, he got depressed, lost sanity in some gossip, and passed away in 1931.

 During the next few decades of chaotic wars, Mogao Caves still didn't get the sufficient protection that they deserve.

 From 1940 to 1942, famous artist Zhang Daqian stayed there and copied murals in the Mogao Caves, and did excellent jobs moving those exceptional artistic paintings to the canvas.

 However, some murals of Mogao Caves have more than one layer.
 To see these covered frescoes, Zhang Daqian scratched off some valuable murals on the top layers, which caused wide critics and controversies.